a variety of vegetables and fish with nutrients to eat during menopause

 Estrogen protects the cardiovascular system through its antioxidant properties that help reduce plaque formation.
 Plaque is a sticky substance that can build up inside your arteries.
 It's made up of cholesterol, fat, blood cells, and other substances in your blood.

 As a result, during menopause, when estrogen levels drop, the risk of heart disease increases.
-A healthy diet low in saturated fats and high in fiber, antioxidants, and omega-3 fatty acids can help lower cholesterol levels, which can in turn help reduce the risk of heart disease by slowing or stopping the buildup of plaque.
+A healthy diet with less saturated fats and more fiber, antioxidants, and omega-3 fatty acids can help lower cholesterol levels.
+This can help reduce the risk of heart disease by slowing or stopping plaque from building up in your arteries.

 Food ideas: Whole grains, lean proteins, plenty of fruits and vegetables, and foods rich in omega-3 fatty acids like fish, flaxseed, and walnuts